plaid/plaid-go/README.md

 The official Go client library for the [Plaid API](https://plaid.com/docs).
 The library is now generated from our [OpenAPI schema](https://github.com/plaid/plaid-openapi).
 For older manually-written versions of this client library, go [here](https://github.com/plaid/plaid-go/commit/0d3f02cddaa8fd637e84dccf2175a4a1a7dd0e07) for the latest non-generated version.

+The latest version of the library supports only the current latest version of the Plaid API (currently 2020-09-14).

 ## Table of Contents

 - [plaid-go](#plaid-go)